 Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Public Health Associate Degree Public Health, A.S.
-Health.
+Public Health.
+The AS degree is a stepping stone to a Bachelor of Science in Public Health.
 A minor in Public Health is available as well as an endorsement for School Health Education.
 Describe the role and function of basic nutrients in the human body.
 2. Discuss categories of drugs and their effects on the body, risk factors for drug use, drug dependence, and strengths and weaknesses of drug prevention programs.
 3. Describe basic principles of anatomy including anatomic nomenclature, function of organs, and structure of organ systems.